Loma Linda University offers two degree options as a health professions educator. Earn a graduate certificate or master's degree and....

 - Improve personal leadership skills

-- Gain respect withn your field and be recognized by your peers for expertise in health professions education.
+- Gain respect within your field and be recognized by your peers for expertise in health professions education.

 - A bachelor's or higher degree from an accredited institution